telefonicaid/fiware-cygnus/doc/design/OrionSTHSink.md

 	    }
     }

-Assuming `mongo_username=myuser` and `data_model=collection-per-service-path` as configuration parameters, then `OrionSTHSink` will persist the data within the body as:
+Assuming `mongo_username=myuser` as configuration parameter, then `OrionSTHSink` will persist the data within the body as:

     $ mongo -u myuser -p
     MongoDB shell version: 2.6.9